orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 Distribution of the next key
 - Near where the previous key was
-- In the general direction of the joystick movement, lower probabilities
+- In the general direction of the joystick movement, lower probabilities further away.
+So something
+-

+- Tokens give higher probability to a specific sequence of smaller tokens

 # Model Input
 - Layout from the keyboard